Sulekh25/Sulekh25/README.md

 ---

 Thanks for visiting my profile!
-Feel free to explore my repositories and reach out if you have any questions or collaboration ideas.
+Please feel free to explore my repositories and let me know if you have any questions or ideas for collaboration.